 Please be aware of a phishing telephone scam that some credit unions across the country are reporting.
 Scammers are duplicating the phone numbers of financial institutions so the call appears to be coming from a legitimate source.
-Upon a member picking up the call, the fraudster, posing as an employee, tells the member that their online banking has been compromised and that they will “help” reset their password and credentials using personal information.
+Upon a member picking up the call, the fraudster, posing as an employee, tells the member that their account has been compromised and that they will help to secure it using personal information.
 Should you happen to receive a call like this, please know that this is NOT a call from Teachers Federal Credit Union, or any of our staff.

 Teachers Federal Credit Union will NEVER contact you directly to request any of your account information, including: